department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/design-personalization/discovery/personalization-comparative-analysis-2023.md

        * **Personalized and contextual information is displayed first** on the screen and is distinguished visually from non-personalized features by appearing higher in the visual hierarchy as well as physically higher on the screen.
        * **Variable** personalized content (like an account balance or flight status) is given more emphasis in the visual hierarchy than static personalized content (like a name or account number).

-2. Most of the apps containing features with a changing status used a **fixed module or category placement** on their home screen (and group high-level feature data, variable statuses and critical action items when necessary).
+2. Most of the apps containing features with a changing status used a **fixed module or category placement** on their home screen (and group high-level feature data, variable statuses and critical action items when necessary) as opposed to modules or sections that appear/disappear when there's a status update.
+Holding the space with is an accessible way to reassure users that there are no new changes in way that simply omitting the module does not.
-    * Using fixed modules/sections (as opposed to modules or sections that disappear) is an accessible way to give a bird’s eye view of the user’s interactions with a feature and bubble up what’s most important at any given time wihtout "moving their cheese".
     * Modules distinguish between critical action items and non-critical action items within the same module using type hierarchy. **Emphasis is on always on action**, when it's available.
     * **Level of personalization within fixed module content can vary**: some apps show only high-level feature data while other add buttons or messages to indicate a status change).